MaterializeInc/materialize/doc/developer/observing_materialize.md

 ### Prometheus Metrics

-Operational metrics can be scraped by Prometheus from port `6875` under the `/metrics` URL.
+Operational metrics can be scraped by Prometheus from port `6875` under the `/metrics` path.
 For example, if you are running a materialized instance on your local machine, you can run:

     curl http://localhost:6875/metrics